coder-lgtm/llm-demo/README.md

   title="Dashboard"
   style="display: inline-block; margin: 0 auto; max-width: 200px">

-- [ ] Checkout Streamlit interface
+- [ ] Overview of Streamlit
 - [ ] Go over the Demo Chat App code
-- [ ] Execute the code and launch the Streamlit app - show how tweaking the different controls helps
+- [ ] Execute the code and launch the Streamlit app - tweak the different controls to see the variations in the app behavior
-- [ ] Discuss the custom fine tuned model.
-Discuss the tuning process.
+- [ ] Discuss the process of Fine Tuning LLM base model

      <img
   src="./images/TrainingCustomModel1.png"